 OCR (Optical Character Recognition)

-Optical recognition of printed texts.
+Optical recognition of machine-printed texts.

 OMR (Optical Mark Recognition)